I. CATALOG DESCRIPTION:

 Week-by-week progress and assignments

 The problem numbers are for the 12th edition of the text.
 If you have the 11th edition of the text, please note that there are some changes in the problem numbers compared to the 12th edition for these chapters.
-You may also desire to download the entire laboratory manual as a single doc or pdf file (at bottom of this page).
+The laboratory manual may be downloaded as a doc or pdf file at the bottom of this page.

 An introduction to units, conversions, and measurement schemes.
 This is very important background material.
 Chapter 2 then introduces some basic electrical quantities and properties.